 We have three main sources of revenue: 1) syndicating blogs and articles; 2) ebook sales; and 3) a speakers bureau.
 The revenue from all three sources is shared with our writers.
 By tightly integrating the full range of content types (blogs, articles and ebooks - topics are not syndicated because they contain content from around the Web), writers can choose the content type and best means of monetization for them.
 Writers can choose to only write blogs and articles and syndicate them, only write ebooks and sell them in major online distribution and ThinkerBooks, or both.
 The speakers bureau is available for everyone to use to monetize their increasing visibility.

-We provide ebook writers with a personalized service experience, including technical assistance, proofreading, non-developmental editing, market materials and guidence and digital distribution management.
-We maximize our writers' reach by distributing on major ebook devices and platforms, including Kindle, Nook, iTunes (iBook, iPhone and iPad) and Kobo (Canada), and on open platforms such as ePub and Android.
+We provide ebook writers with a personalized service experience, including technical assistance, proofreading, non-developmental editing, market materials and guidance and digital distribution management.
+We maximize our writers' reach by distributing on major ebook devices and platforms, including Kindle, Nook, and iTunes (iBook, iPhone and iPad), and on open platforms such as ePub and Android.
 Working with BestThinking enables writers to focus on creating their next great work.